 Loyal to the end, Michael Balloni has seen a promising career as a software developer under the tutelage of Webroot CTO, Hal Lonas.
 This is the second company he’s worked at with Hal, and he’s found the Webroot culture of innovation and teamwork unparalleled.

 What are some projects you are currently working on and how do you prioritize them?

 I’m on the DNS team and we’re currently improving the security and scalability of the product.
 The team strives to provide DNS protection in all networking situations: in the office, home, coffee shop, airport, you name it.
 With any project, prioritization is key.
 You have to pick your battles, and work with the product manager to stay informed of business trends and needs.
 We also have bi-weekly “sprint planning” where our team goes over what we had set out to do in the previous two weeks and decides what to finish it in the next two weeks, and what new work to take on.

-Technical leadership involves staying up-to-date on our industry and the technical craft, and sharing that information with the broader team.
-It also involves staying up-to-date on the development of the products at hand and steering that direction as needed.
-Most of the time there is no need to change direction, but sometimes there is, and it’s tough to identify.
+Technical leadership involves staying up to date on our industry and technical craft, then sharing that information with the broader team.
+It also involves staying current on the development of the products and steering in that direction as needed.
+Most of the time, there’s no need to change direction but sometimes there is, and can be tough to identify.
 I’ve learned that getting clarification and input should happen before prescribing a fix to what may not be a problem at all.